stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ### 1. Formal Research Essay

-You will write one formal research essay 15 pages or more in length.
+You will write one formal research essay, 15 pages or more in length.
 The project will involve many of the core competencies we developed in the previous term including argumentation, critical thinking, close reading, synthesis, and theoretical analysis.
-I encourage you to write on one of the texts, films, or issues encountered during the class.
-However, if you would like to write on a different text or film you may do so if it is a contribution to our course conversation and theme.
-If you take this route, please discuss your ideas with me before you get too far along.
+You may write on any topic you wish, so long as it is a contribution to our course conversation and theme.
+Please discuss your ideas with me before you get too far along.
 I am happy to meet with each of you to discuss ideas and help formulate a research plan.

 {{< hint note >}}
 [<i class="fas fa-circle"></i>]() The essay must be submitted in the [Chicago format](/resources/open-handbook/chapter-11-chi) and contain a minimum of 15 [peer-reviewed](/resources/open-handbook/chapter-12/#peer-review) sources.